 Off-Balance Sheet Arrangements.
 We do not engage in off-balance sheet activities other than facility and equipment leasing arrangements.
 On June 29, 2004 we entered into an off-balance sheet financing arrangement (commonly referred to as a "synthetic lease").
 The owner/lessor in this arrangement acquired land and various real property improvements associated with new construction of an office building in Jacksonville, Florida, at our corporate campus and headquarters.
 The lessor financed the acquisition of the facilities through funding provided by third-party financial institutions.
 On June 27, 2011, we renewed and amended the synthetic lease for the facilities.
 The amended synthetic lease provides for a five year term ending June 27, 2016 and had an outstanding balance as of December 31, 2015 of \$71 million.
 The amended lease includes guarantees by us of up to 83.0% of the outstanding lease balance, and options to purchase the facilities at the outstanding lease balance.
-The guarantee becomes effective if we decline to purchase the facilities or renewing the lease, but have not finalized our plans.
+The guarantee becomes effective if we decline to purchase the facilities at the end of the lease and also decline to renew the lease.
+We are currently in the process of exploring our options for purchasing the facilities or renewing the lease, but have not finalized our plans.
 The lessor is a third-party company and we have no affiliation or relationship with the lessor or any of its employees, directors or affiliates, and transactions with the lessor are limited to the operating lease agreements and the associated rent expense that have been included in other operating expenses in the Consolidated Statements of Earnings.
 We do not believe the lessor is a variable interest entity, as defined in the FASB standard on consolidation of variable interest entities.